Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Quantum Classical Hybrid Viterbi Decoder

-\end{proof} The mapping is thus verified.
+\end{proof} Thus, the expression of $H_m$ in Eq. \ref{eq:mixer_hamiltonian} is verified.
 Each term of Eq. \ref{eq:mixer_hamiltonian} or Eq. \ref{eq:defined mixer} is mapping the elements in $\mathcal{C}$ into another element in the same $\mathcal{C}$, with Hamming distance $d$.
-From the Eq. \ref{eq:defined mixer} it is fairly clear that the depth of the PQC will increase according to the minimum Hamming weight and structure of the code.
-If in the codespace there are more elements with minimum Hamming weight respective to the null element, the depth will increase.
-Thus PQC for different linear block codes may have higher depths.
-We now focus on incorporating these two Hamiltonian into its corresponding unitary gates and construct the parameterized quantum circuits for decoding linear block codes using the Viterbi decoding method.
+From the Eq. \ref{eq:defined mixer} it is fairly clear that the depth of the PQC increases according to the minimum Hamming weight and structure of the code.
+If in the codespace there are more elements with minimum Hamming weight respective to the null element, the circuit depth increases.
+Thus, PQC for different linear block codes may have higher depths.
+We now focus on incorporating these two Hamiltonians into their corresponding unitary gates and construct the parameterized quantum circuits for decoding linear block codes using the Viterbi decoding method.